| Operation, is the dexterity game in which you must extract

 Doctor”, (photo to the Left).
 Games are of course produced

+today by Hasbro in many variants.
 The game is a spin-off on the old-fashioned wire loop electric

 game popular at fun-fairs.
 The game consists of an "operating